Lectures on LHC Physics: QCD

-Once we integrate over the entire phase space this modified subtraction scheme has to give the same result as the \underline{next-to-leading oder rate} .
+Once we integrate over the entire phase space this modified subtraction scheme has to give the same result as the \underline{next--to--leading order rate} .
 Smearing the integrated soft--collinear subtraction term using the splitting probabilities entering the parton shower means that the MC\@@NLO subtraction scheme has to be adjusted to the parton shower we use.

-Let us consider the perturbatively critical but otherwise perfectly fine observable, the radiated \underline{photon spectrum} as a function of the (external) energy scale $z$.
+Let us consider the perturbatively critical but otherwise perfectly fine observable, the radiated \underline{photon spectrum} as a function of the external energy scale $z$.
 We know what this spectrum looks like for the collinear and hard kinematic configurations

-The first term describes parton shower radiation from the Born diagram at order $\alpha_s$, while the second term is the hard real emission defined in Eq.(\ref{eq:qcd_bvr_contrib}).
-The transfer functions we would have to include in the general form of Eq.(\ref{eq:qcd_naive}) to arrive at this equation are
+The first term describes parton shower radiation from the Born diagram at order $\alpha_s$, while the second term is the hard real emission defined in Eq.\eqref{eq:qcd_bvr_contrib}.
+According to Eq.\eqref{eq:qcd_naive} the transfer functions read

 The second term in the real radiation transfer function arises because at the next order in perturbation theory the parton shower also acts on the real emission process.
 It requires that enough energy to radiate a photon with an energy $z$ be available, where $x_M$ is the energy available at the respective stage of showering, \ie $z < x_M$.